MakFaub/makaela-michael-ooad4448-clueless/README.md

   Official Rules:
   https://www.hasbro.com/common/instruct/clueins.pdf

-Due to project scope and time constraints, this implementation includes a modified rule set and a custom-designed map.
+Due to project scope and time constraints, this implementation includes a modified rule set and a custom map.

 ### TBD